 Before you do anything else, you should convert your raw mass spec files (whether they are .raw, .wiff, or some other vendor format) to .mzML.
 The latest version of OpenSwath (the specially installed, patched version, not the standard OpenMS1.11) can read .mzML.
 The standard (older) version of OpenSwath can read .mzXML, but involves a lot of manual processing that you can avoid with the newer version (the .mzXML files have to be split up into 32 parts and manually processed – I do not recommend this workflow and suggest avoiding the .mzXML format for OpenSwath)

-OpenSwath only accepts transitions, spectral library information, and retention time information in a format called TraML, which cannot be produced by Skyline.
-However, OpenSwath has a standalone command line tool to convert .csv files to .TraML, which can be run as follows:
+OpenSwath only accepts transitions, spectral library information, and retention time information in TraML format.
+OpenSwath provides a standalone command line tool to convert .csv files to .TraML, which can be run as follows: